 Adding Highlights to Further Explain

 It’s also very easy to add highlights to animated video in order to explain things.
-The highlights used to illustrate blind spots in this course on Heavy Equipment Visibility are a good example of that.
+The highlights used to illustrate blind spots in this sample from an online Heavy Equipment Visibility safety training course are a good example of that.

 The highlights make it much easier for employees to immediately understand what blind spots are, where they are, why they exist, and (of course) how to avoid being in them.